mzazon/awesome-cloud-projects/gcp/secure-api-gateway-architecture-endpoints-armor/secure-api-gateway-architecture-endpoints-armor.md

 This secure API gateway architecture demonstrates how Google Cloud's managed services work together to provide enterprise-grade API security and performance.
 Cloud Endpoints handles the API management layer, providing authentication, monitoring, and developer-friendly features like automatic documentation generation and SDK creation.
 The service integrates seamlessly with OpenAPI specifications, making it easy to define and enforce API contracts while maintaining compatibility with existing development workflows.

 Cloud Armor adds a crucial security layer by providing Web Application Firewall capabilities and DDoS protection at Google's network edge.
 The security policies we implemented protect against OWASP Top 10 vulnerabilities, implement geographic restrictions, and provide rate limiting to prevent abuse.
 This edge-based protection ensures malicious traffic is blocked before it reaches your application infrastructure, reducing costs and improving performance for legitimate users.
+The updated security rule expressions use the latest stable rulesets (`xss-v33-stable` and `sqli-v33-stable`) which provide enhanced threat detection capabilities.

 The integration of Cloud Load Balancing provides global distribution and high availability while serving as the integration point between Cloud Armor and your backend services.
 This architecture can automatically scale to handle traffic spikes while maintaining consistent security policies across all regions.
 For production deployments, consider implementing SSL/TLS termination, custom domains, and advanced monitoring with Cloud Operations to provide complete observability into your API performance and security posture.

-The Endpoints Service Proxy (ESP) serves as the critical bridge between Google's managed API infrastructure and your application code.
-ESP handles the complex tasks of request validation, authentication enforcement, and metrics collection while providing seamless integration with Google Cloud's monitoring and logging systems.
-This proxy architecture allows your backend services to focus on business logic while ESP manages the operational concerns of API gateway functionality.
+The Endpoints Service Proxy version 2 (ESPv2) serves as the critical bridge between Google's managed API infrastructure and your application code.
+ESPv2 handles the complex tasks of request validation, authentication enforcement, and metrics collection while providing seamless integration with Google Cloud's monitoring and logging systems.
+This proxy architecture allows your backend services to focus on business logic while ESPv2 manages the operational concerns of API gateway functionality.

-> **Tip**: For production environments, implement multiple ESP proxy instances across different zones and configure autoscaling based on CPU utilization and request volume.
+> **Tip**: For production environments, implement multiple ESPv2 proxy instances across different zones and configure autoscaling based on CPU utilization and request volume.
 This ensures high availability and optimal performance during traffic spikes.

 Key documentation references for this implementation include the [Cloud Endpoints documentation](https://cloud.google.com/endpoints/docs) for API management patterns, [Cloud Armor security policies](https://cloud.google.com/armor/docs/security-policy-overview) for threat protection configuration, [Load Balancing best practices](https://cloud.google.com/load-balancing/docs/best-practices) for performance optimization, the [Google Cloud Architecture Framework](https://cloud.google.com/architecture/framework) for enterprise design patterns, and [Cloud Operations monitoring](https://cloud.google.com/monitoring/docs) for comprehensive observability setup.